 After all, your business isn’t the same as your competitor’s.
 You may be in the same field; you may even offer the same product or service.
 This does not matter when it comes to figuring out what your training needs are.
 Companies are made of people, not SKUs or services.

 Take a hard look at what you have and capitalize on your strengths before you focus on what areas need work.
 Chances are good you have untapped experts with a wide array of skills.
-They may be willing to help mentor new employees.
+They may be willing to help mentor new employees or help with course development.
 Your learning needs assessment can help find those hidden gems and polish them until they shine.

 2. What type of training will work best for my company?

 eLearning also encompasses a variety of other methods for training.
-Using your learning needs assessment, follow up with these question-and-answers:
+Using your learning needs assessment, follow up with these questions and answers:

 Is your company comprised of mostly digital natives who are used to accessing data in small bites exactly when they need it?
 Just-in-time solutions like microlearning might be a sustainable training method for you.

 Is most of your business conducted out of the office and on site?
-Cast a geofence to keep your project managers and workers notified about changes to regulations, procedures, and methods of compliance exactly when they need it.
+Cast a geofence to keep your team leads and workers notified about changes to regulations, procedures, and methods of compliance exactly when they need it.

 Are your employees fully trained but need quick reference tools for procedures, processes, or specifications? mLearning is a great vehicle to deliver these.
 No more expensive, bulky paper manuals.
 Access and make changes to your training materials whenever you need to on a tablet or smartphone.